 The last thing I want to mention in Istio Routing is ServiceEntry.
 By default, all the external traffic in Istio is blocked.
 If you want to enable external traffic, you need to create a ServiceEntry to list what protocols and hosts are enabled for external traffic.
 I won’t show an example in this post but you can read more about it here.

-Mete Atamel is a tigera guest blogger.
-He is Developer Advocate at Google.
-He help developers to be successful on Google Cloud Platform and a regular speaker at tech conferences/meetups across the globe.
+Mete Atamel is a Tigera guest blogger.
+He is a Developer Advocate at Google, helping developers to be successful on Google Cloud Platform, and a regular speaker at tech conferences/meetups across the globe.
 His focus areas are Windows/.NET apps on Google Cloud, Kubernetes, Istio and Knative.
-Previously, He was a Software Engineer/Architect/Tech Lead at Nokia, EMC, Adobe, Skype and Microsoft, building apps and services on various web, mobile and cloud platforms.
+Previously, he was a Software Engineer/Architect/Tech Lead at Nokia, EMC, Adobe, Skype and Microsoft, building apps and services on various web, mobile and cloud platforms.